 The house roof can be re-attached to the exterior wall framing using structural fasteners, and does not need to be removed to make the repairs.
 Roofing, underlayment, and roof insulation, however, should be removed to expose the wall connection so that sufficient fasteners can be added to properly attach the roof sheathing to the exterior wall.
 Roof sheathing should be exposed above the ridge beam to install steel straps across the ridge at each rafter above the kitchen.

 Have you ever dealt with property damage due to wind?
 Let us know in the comments.
-You can also contact us if you need help dealing with damage due to wind at your property.
+You can also why not check here contact us if you need help dealing with damage due to wind at your property.